 UT CPE conferences are set up in a traditional lecture format, in a large classroom setting.
 The use of presentation slides are expected and highly recommended.
-Please clearly state the objectives of your presentation at the start of your presentation (see PowerPoint Slides below).
-Also attempt to summarize the information you have covered, about every 15 minutes, with a brief summary slide if you wish.
-This type of summarizing will help us to convert the video recording of your session to an online session that will serve as an online resource for participants.
+Please clearly state your learning objectives at the start of your presentation (see PowerPoint Slides below).
+Approximately every 15 minutes try to summarize the new information you have just covered, to keep the learner engaged.
+This type of summarizing will help the learners and it will help us to convert the video recording of your session to an online session that will serve as a future online resource for participants.

 Active Learning & Learning Assessment∗∗

-Active learning can greatly enhance participants’ retention of content that may otherwise be tuned out during a lecture-only activity.
-The goal is for retention of content to ultimately improve patient care outcomes.
-Ideally, an active learning exercise pulls double duty by also serving as the learning assessment for participants to assess their degree of learning. ∗∗ Speakers must incorporate Active Learning & Learning Assessment strategies into their presentations to meet ACPE Standards.
+Learners that actively engage with the content can greatly enhance their retention of content that may have otherwise been tuned out during a purely didactic activity that’s just passively absorbed.
+The goal is for participants to retain content in order to change practice behaviors, then to ultimately improve patient outcomes.
+There are several methods of active learning including writing, demonstrating, discussing, and engaging in discussion or in problem solving.
+Ideally, an active learning exercise pulls double-duty by also serving as the learning assessment exercise for participants to assess their achievement of the learned content.
+Completion of a learning assessment is required for CPE credit, in all types of programming. ∗∗ UT CPE Speakers must incorporate the following Active Learning & Learning Assessment strategies into their presentations to meet ACPE Standards.

-• Assessment questions embedded in slides (multiple choice or T/F), for the audience to answer via their audience responses cards (color-coded cards at each conference).
+• Case-assessment/recall questions in slides (multiple choice or T/F), for the audience to answer via their audience responses cards (color-coded cards).

-• Following each Active Learning exercise (assessment question or interactive case), speaker provides clear feedback to the audience about their correct/incorrect answers, which were indicated by the color-coded audience response cards.
+• Following each of the above Active Learning questions, speaker provides clear feedback to the audience about their answers indicated by the color-coded audience response cards.

-• Be sure that EACH learning objective is addressed by a question or case.
+• Note: Be sure that EACH learning objective is assessed by a learning assessment question.

 ∗∗ When your presentation is peer-reviewed prior to the program, UT CPE will contact you if the reviewer cannot clearly determine your active learning/assessment exercises.